The Haçienda: Legacy

 The Haçienda lost its entertainments licence in June 1997.
-The last night of the club was 28 June 1997, a club night called "Freak" featuring Elliot Eastwick and Dave Haslam (the final live performance was by Spiritualized on 15 June 1997).
+The last night of the club was 28 June 1997, a club night called "Freak" featuring Miles Hollway, Elliot Eastwick and Dave Haslam (the final live performance was by Spiritualized on 15 June 1997).
 The club remained open for a short period as an art gallery before finally going bankrupt and closing for good.
-After The Haçienda officially closed, it was used as a venue for two free parties organised by the Manchester free party scene.
+After the Haçienda officially closed, it was used as a venue for two free parties organised by the Manchester free party scene.
 One of the parties ended in a police siege of the building while the party continued inside.
 These parties resulted in considerable damage and the application of graffiti to the Ben Kelly-designed interior.

 Following a number of years standing empty, the Whitworth Street West site was purchased from the receivers by Crosby Homes.
 They chose to demolish the nightclub, and reuse the site for the construction of apartments.
-The old name was kept for the new development, with The Haçienda name licensed from Peter Hook, who owns the name and trademark.
+The old name was kept for the new development, with the Haçienda name licensed from Peter Hook, who owns the name and trademark.
 The nightclub was demolished in 2002—Crosby Homes had acquired the property some time before that and, on 25 November 2000, had held a charity auction of the various fixtures and fittings from the nightclub.
 Clubgoers and enthusiasts from across the country attended to buy memorabilia ranging from the DJ booth box and radiators to emergency exit lights.
 The DJ booth was bought by Bobby Langley, ex-Haçienda DJ and Head of Merchandise for Sony Music London for an undisclosed fee.